Denial of Visitation and Modification of Visitation Orders In Virginia

 This right, however, is not unconditional.
 If it is in the child’s best interests, a court may deny a parent custody or visitation.
 Several Virginia Courts require parents to attend parenting education seminars when custody or visitation is in dispute.
 When appropriate, courts may order psychological evaluations or drug testing of a parent to help determine whether or not custody or visitation is in the best interests of the child.

-Whether the other parent is denying you visitation with your children or you want to amend the custody and visitation schedule with your children, the family law attorneys at Livesay & Myers, P.C. have the knowledge and experience to help.
+Whether the other parent is denying you visitation with your children or you want to amend the custody and visitation schedule with your children, the custody lawyers at Livesay & Myers have the knowledge and experience to help.
 Contact us to schedule a consultation today.